 - Ease of Use -Along with accuracy, this is probably the most important feature to consider.
 These days, pretty much all of them are digital baby scales, which is good news for ease of use!
 But you’ll also want to consider whether you need to tare the scale, whether it will work with wigglers, etc.

-- Cost – Most of the baby scales on our list are around the same price range (except for the Hatch).
-If you’re price sensitive, you could save $10 to $20 by going with the cheapest baby scale.
+- Cost – Most of the baby scales on our list are around the same price range.
+If you’re price sensitive, you could save a bit by going with the cheapest baby scale.
 Otherwise I recommend buying based on value and reviews, instead of price.

 - Accuracy – Home baby scales are never going to be as accurate as the ones you find at your paediatricians office.
 But you can get pretty close.
 Consider whether the scale has an easy to use tare function to calibrate as needed.